USB-C to HDMI Cable: The Ultimate Guide

 For the Gamer: High Refresh Rate Gaming

 When connecting a gaming laptop or a compatible device to a gaming monitor, every frame counts.
-A cable type C to HDMI that supports at least 4K@120Hz or 1440p@144Hz is essential to take full advantage of your hardware’s capabilities and ensure a lag-free, ultra-smooth gaming experience.
+A USB-C to HDMI cable that supports at least 4K@120Hz or 1440p@144Hz is essential to take full advantage of your hardware’s capabilities and ensure a lag-free, ultra-smooth gaming experience.

 For the Movie Lover: Streaming to the Big Screen